 - Retrieval & recovery – Schedule courier pickups for departing employees, with options to store, recycle, or redeploy gear.

-- Warehousing & storage – Keep spare stock in regional warehouses for faster local deployment.
+- Storage & warehouse automation – Keep spare stock in regional warehouses for faster local deployment.

 - Maintenance & support – Coordinate repairs, replacements, and offer 24/7 user support through AI chatbot or live agents.